DILCISBoard/E-ARK-AIP/index.md

 ## Information package

 The CSIP defines the requirements for concrete information package format specifications, such as the SIP, AIP, or DIP.

-In this sense, an *information package* (IP) is an instance of a format that complies with the CSIP.
+An *information package* (IP) is an instance of a format that complies with the CSIP.

 <a name="reps"></a>

-## Representations
+## Representation

-The concept of "representations" is used according to the definition given in the PREMIS digital preservation metadata standard:
+The concept of a "representation" is used according to the definition given in the PREMIS digital preservation metadata standard:

 > "The set of files, including structural metadata, needed for a complete and